 Source: Pure Evil Gallery Facebook Page

 Out of all the galleries on this list, the Hayward Gallery has the Royal Seal of Approval.
+Many of them even shop for their own art collections here sometimes.
 Why?
-Because it was Queen Elizabeth herself who founded the place back in 1968.
+Because it was Queen Elizabeth II herself who founded the place back in 1968.
 And in fact, the space has rarely changed since then.
 From its stunning 60s architecture to its devotion to display innovative works of art, the Hayward Gallery has been an important institution within the British art world.
 Arguably even for the global art scene as well.
 Though you might not catch the monarch herself seeing the pieces here, you will, however, get introduced to some amazing new artists.

 Source: Southbank Centre